wrodie/ha_behringer_mixer/README.md

 - XR12
 - XR16
 - XR18
+- Wing

-*Testing has been mostly on the X32, but has been physically tested agains X32 and XR18*
+*Testing has been mostly on the X32, but has been physically tested agains X32, Wing and XR18*

 ## Data Updates